 However, Disability Hate Crimes are crimes against disabled people because they are disabled.

-Mate crimes are different from other hate offences as they may be perpetrated by friends, family members or carers and therefore, this means that disability hate crimes are less likely to be reported.
+Mate crimes are different from other hate offences as they may be carried out by friends, family members or carers.
+This means that disability hate crimes are less likely to be reported.

 We have worked together with OpenStoryTellers to raise awareness of Disability Hate Crime by producing a set of information videos and discussion cards on what a Disability Hate Crime is, how to report it and where to get support.